What Is The Difference Between A Bank Appraisal And A Real Estate Appraisal?

 • Real Estate Appraisal: The client has the freedom to choose the appraiser based on factors like:

-• Qualifications: Experience, certifications, and designations held by the appraiser.
+• Qualifications: Experience, certifications, and designations held by the appraiser through organizations like The Appraisal Institute.

 • Location: Selecting an appraiser familiar with the specific area and housing market.